 - How much water they have consumed while drinking

-- The number of alcoholic drinks consumed
+- The number of alcoholic drinks or intoxicating liquor consumed

 - How quickly any alcoholic beverages were consumed